YouTube Copyright Rules & Policies – Ultimate Claims Guide

 YouTube copyright claims are specific to videos and can lead to loss of monetization and decreased views on your videos.

-Copyright claims on youtube
+Copyright Claims on YouTube

 When a video receives a copyright claim, the owner of the copyright can choose to either track, monetize, or block the video.
 They can apply this worldwide or on a territory-by-territory basis.
 So for example, they could choose to block the video in Canada and monetize the video in the rest of the world.
 The copyright owner can change their policy at any time which can negatively affect the performance of the video.